 The SMART (Strategies for Managing Abuse Related Trauma) Program is an online learning course that focusses on supporting children and young people in a range of educational and other settings.
 The course is free and can be completed at your own pace.
 Click on the icon to the right to get started.

-The SMART program is a statewide initiative funded by the South Australian Government Department for Education and Child Development, as part of the Keeping Them Safe child protection reform agenda.
+The SMART program is a statewide initiative funded by the South Australian Government Department for Education, as part of the Keeping Them Safe child protection reform agenda.
 It seeks to enhance the capacity of school and early childhood personnel to effectively respond to the needs of children and young people who have experienced abuse and trauma.

 Effective intervention and protection of children and young people relies upon a sound understanding of the impact of abuse-related trauma, comprehensive risk assessment frameworks based on current research and an ability to implement support plans for children and young people that not only reduce the risk they are exposed to but also promote their recovery from the harm they have experienced.
 Risk and safety assessments need to be integrated into practice at every stage of intervention with a child or young person.